ponylang/pony-tutorial/docs/pattern-matching/as.md

 ## Specify the type of items in an array literal

-The `as` operator can be used to tell the compiler what type to use for the items in an array literal.
+The `as` operator can also be used to tell the compiler what type to use for the items in an array literal.
 In many cases, the compiler can infer the type, but sometimes it is ambiguous.

 For example, in the case of the following program, the method `foo` can take either an `Array[U32] ref` or an `Array[U64] ref` as an argument.
 If a literal array is passed as an argument to the method and no type is specified then the compiler cannot deduce the correct one because there are two equally valid ones.